combatmaestro/coming-soon-new/README.md

 ## 📌 About

-Heena Sharma is a clean, responsive "Coming Soon" webpage template designed to announce upcoming projects or products.
+Revelist is a clean, responsive "Coming Soon" webpage template designed to announce upcoming projects or products.
 It features a modern design, easy customization, and is built with HTML, CSS, and JavaScript.
 The template is fully responsive, ensuring a great user experience on all devices.
 It is perfect for startups,